symbol/symbol-docs/source/contribute/glossary.rst

     USP
       Unique Selling Proposition or Unique Selling Point.
 A characteristic of a product that can be used in advertising to differentiate it from its competitors.

+    VPS
+      Virtual Private Server.
+A virtual machine typically hosted on a Data Center which you can access remotely and treat as if it was your own physical machine.

     VRF
       VRF stands for verifiable random function.
 All potential harvesting accounts must link to a second public key by announcing a :ref:`vrfkeylinktransaction`.
 The key linked is then used to randomize block production and leader/participant selection.